Meningeal syphilis: Pathophysiology

-Syphilis is a sexually transmitted disease that is brought upon by the gram negative bacteria, Treponema pallidum.
+Syphilis is a sexually transmitted infection that is brought upon by the gram negative bacteria, Treponema pallidum.
 Treponema pallidum are various spiral shaped motile bacteria of the family spirochaetaceae.
 Their genus features include spirochetes, which means that they are spiral with axial filaments (endoflagellum).
 These bacteria are poorly visible on Gram stain, but they have a gram-negative envelope.
 Some distinguishing features of the bacteria include a thin spirochete, which is not reliably seen on gram stain.
 The bacteria's outer membrane has endotoxin-like lipids.
 Their axial filaments consists of endoflagella and periplasmic flagella.
 The creatures cannot be cultured in lab, and they are an obligate pathogen.
 Humans are the only host for this bacteria, and the bacteria can get through the body by minute abrasions of the skin or mucous membranes.
 The reservoir is in the human genital tract, and its transmission is transmitted sexually or across the placenta.